Black Forest Icebox Cookies Recipe

 - 1/4 cup heavy whipping cream

 - 3. Place chocolate chips in a small bowl.
 In a small saucepan, bring cream just to a boil.
 Pour over chips; whisk until smooth.
 Drizzle over cookies.
-Cover and refrigerate cookies for up to 4 hours before serving.
+Refrigerate, covered, for up to 4 hours before serving.
 Yield: 20 cookies.

 Reviews for Black Forest Icebox Cookies